Originally published in 2012.

 Note: I don’t agree with many of Obama’s policies.
 But these accusations are scurrilous, vicious, outrageous, and just plain slimy.
 There’s no good evidence to support any of them.
 That’s why they’ve never gained traction.
 However, because they are written intelligently, they persuade the uninformed (a characteristic of effective libel).

-Earlier this year, Rick Warren was personally attacked, judged, and lied about by professing Christians.
+In 2013, Rick Warren was personally attacked, judged, and lied about by professing Christians.